 - 11 Work in pairs.
 Act out two similar conversations between a parent and a teenager.
-Use these opening lines. - 1 P: Have you cleaned your room yet? - 2 P: Have you eaten any fruit or vegetables today? - 12 Choose the correct options to complete the statements about different generations.
-Then discuss whether you agree with the statements. - 1 I don't know if our grandparents' generation worked / have worked harder than we do, but I'm pretty sure they didn't have / haven't had so much fun. - 2 Some people say kids are / have been growing up faster over the last 20 years, becoming adults sooner.
-Others say it's the opposite. - 3 What happens to the brains of a generation that has been using / used the internet all their lives?
-Do they have a shorter attention span or are they actually quicker thinkers? - 4 Many of my parents' generation have already been retiring / retired with good pensions.
+Use these opening - 1 P: Have you tidied your room yet? - 2 P: Have you eaten any vegetables or fruit today? - 12 Choose the correct options to complete the statements about different generations.
+Then discuss the statements. - 1 I don't know if our grandparents' generation worked / have worked harder than we do, but I'm pretty sure they didn't have / haven't had so much fun. - Some people say kids are growing / have been growing up faster over the last twenty years, becoming adults sooner.
+Others say it's the opposite. - What happens to the brains of a generation that has been using / used the internet all their lives?
+Do they have a shorter attention span or are they actually quicker thinkers? - 4 Many of my parents' generation already retired / have already retired with good pensions.
 I probably won't be able to retire until I'm 70, but I don't mind that.

-Speaking / my life
+Speaking - my life

 - 13 Work in groups.
 Discuss the differences between your parents' lives and your own.
 Think about these areas or use your own ideas.
 Who do you think has had an easier life?

 - upbringing and school

-- work opportunitiesfree time
+- work opportunities

 - technology

+- free time

-standard of living
+- standard of living

-My mom had quite a strict upbringing.
+My mum had quite a strict upbringing.
 I think I've been lucky in comparison ...